USS Nautilus (SSN-571): Presidential Unit Citation

 For outstanding achievement in completing the first voyage in history across the top of the world, by cruising under the Arctic ice cap from the Bering Strait to the Greenland Sea.

 During the period 22 July 1958 to 5 August 1958, USS Nautilus, the world's first nuclear powered ship, added to her list of historic achievements by crossing the Arctic Ocean from the Bering Sea to the Greenland Sea, passing submerged beneath the geographic North Pole.
 This voyage opens the possibility of a new commercial seaway, a Northwest Passage, between the major oceans of the world.
 Nuclear-powered cargo submarines may, in the future, use this route to the advantage of world trade.

 The skill, professional competency and courage of the officers and crew of Nautilus were in keeping with the highest traditions of the Armed Forces of the United States and the pioneering spirit which has always characterized the country.

 To commemorate the first submerged voyage under the North Pole, all Nautilus crewmembers who made the voyage may wear a Presidential Unit Citation ribbon with a special clasp in the form of a gold block letter N (image above).

 Museum

 Nautilus was designated a National Historic Landmark by the United States Secretary of the Interior on 20 May 1982.

 She was named as the official state ship of Connecticut in 1983.
 Nautilus was towed back to Groton after an extensive conversion at Mare Island Naval Shipyard under the command of Captain John Almon, arriving on 6 July 1985.
 On 11 April 1986, she opened to the public as part of the Submarine Force Library and Museum.

+Nautilus in ARDM-4, 6 July 2022.